-The most commonly used OLP is OLP 1:1, as shown in the diagram below, consisting of the main fiber route and a standby fiber route between the two sites and associated fiber optical switches.
+OLP configuration 1:1, as shown in the diagram below, consists of the main fiber route and a standby fiber route between the two sites and associated fiber optical switches.
 In normal operation, the data are transmitted and received through the main route.
-Inside OLP, detectors are incorporated at Rx ports to detect the decreasing of the optical power.
+Inside the OLP pair, detectors are incorporated at Rx ports to detect the decreasing of the optical power.
 When a fault is detected on the main route, the system will switch both the transmitting and receiving from the main route to the standby route.
 This is accomplished by first turn off the built-in test laser so that both ends detect fault.
-The advantages of 1:1 OLP system are low optical insertion loss, and the optical fiber for the backup path can also be used for other businesses.
+The advantages of a 1:1 OLP system are low optical insertion loss with direct signal passthrough, and the optical fiber for the backup path can also be used for other businesses.
 The disadvantage is conventional systems require CPU processing the information at both ends, resulting in typically delays of about 80ms in response.

-OLP 1+1 is shown in the following diagram, in which the optical power from Tx is split into two with a ratio of 50:50 and transmits through both main and standby routes.
+OLP 1+1 configuration is shown in the following diagram, in which the optical signals are split into two with a ratio of 50:50 and transmitted through both main and standby routes at the same time.
 While for Rx, the optical signal with better quality will be selected when a fault is detected.
-The advantage of OLP 1+1 system is faster recovering optical switching.
+The advantage of the OLP 1+1 system is faster recovering optical switching.
 We offer a 100ns recovery option in this configuration.
-However, there will be larger insertion loss compared with the OLP 1:1 system.
+However, there will be a larger insertion loss compared with the OLP 1:1 system.